ToolEditor/WifiSnatcher/README.md

 Not use this for unethical activities.
-The TEdtr not responsible for this
+'TEdtr' not responsible for this